Server Outage Notice: TheSeed.info is transfering to a new Server on Tuesday April 13th

 But I don’t need to look at anyone else’s heart or anyone else’s life.
 I look at my own life and I see that the Lord has very graciously delivered me from the domain of my darkness.
 The darkness of my own life is, even after my conversion, deeper than I can even imagine.
 I don’t even know the fullness of the sin that is still within me, even though by God’s grace I am born from above and am a true child of God.

 Many of you who grew up in Christian families do not know that exact time of deliverance.
 But if you are a true Christian, you cannot help but look with joy at the reality that even though you are still a sinner you have been delivered from the domain of darkness.
-As you are delivered from the domain of darkness you are learning day by day to be more and more a Christian who walks by the light of God’s Word.
+As you are delivered from the domain of darkness you are learning day by day to be increasingly faithful and obedient as you strive to live – to walk – by the light of God’s Word.

 And it is through that transfer of our sin to Jesus and His righteousness to us that we have, as verse 14 teaches, redemption and the forgiveness of sins.
 To redeem means to purchase.
 In biblical times it often referred to the price paid for a slave.
 We were slaves to sin and Satan.
 But Jesus paid the price by sacrificing Himself on the cross.